webmachinelearning/proofreader-api/README.md

 }
 ```

-`corrected` is the fully corrected version of the input, while `corrections` contains a list of corrections made, their locations in the original input (e.g., so web developers can create UI to highlight the error), and optionally labels/explanations.
+`corrected` is the fully corrected version of the input, while `corrections` contains a list of corrections made, their locations in the original input (e.g. so web developers can create UI to highlight the error), and optionally labels/explanations.

 ```js
 dictionary ProofreadCorrection {